 The unitholders may be unable to remove our general partner without its consent because our general partner and its affiliates own a significant percentage of our outstanding units.
 The vote of the holders of at least 66 2/3% of all outstanding units voting together as a single class is required to remove the general partner.
-As of December 31, 2015, our general partner and its affiliates owned approximately 21.1% of our aggregate outstanding common units.
+As of December 31, 2016, our general partner and its affiliates owned approximately 21% of our outstanding common units and, immediately following the Transaction, our general partner and its affiliates owned approximately 37% of our outstanding common units.